Aké is an archaeological site of the pre-Columbian Mayan.

 The architecture of the ruins is from the Early Classical period (250–550 CE).

-Aké is bounded by two concentric walls, one defines the core of the settlement with an area of 4 square km, while the other protects the core housing.
-The core is large and square in shape surrounded by tall buildings measuring about 25 square m.
+Aké is bounded by two concentric walls, one defines the core of the settlement with an area of 4 sq km, while the other protects the core housing.
+The core is large and square in shape surrounded by tall buildings measuring about 25 sq m.

 Part of this sacbé was covered later by the wall that surrounds this Mayan city and its residential area, in order to protect it from invasions.
 As you walk within the area you will see a large esplanade called the Great Plaza, where the most important buildings are.

 The Pilastras Structure is located in the North, and you will see a stele in the south-center of the Great Plaza.

 Structure One, also called the Palace, with rows of stone columns atop a step-pyramid platform, is the site’s most impressive feature.
-While most Maya pyramids are built steep with many narrow steps, Structure One is a gradual climb of huge, flat stone slabs.
+While most Maya pyramids are built steeply with many narrow steps, Structure One is a gradual climb of huge, flat stone slabs.

 This megalithic architectural style is an Early Classic diagnostic, and may also be seen at the sites of Izamal and Ek Balam.